haowang101779990/GraduationProject/README.md

  - A sacalable time-domain waveform
  - Custom frequency-domain spectra frame by frame
- - Visualize the envelope and extract formants on the spectra through Levinson-Durbin LPC computation.
+ - Visualize the envelope of spectra and extract formants on the spectra through Levinson-Durbin LPC.

 ## Get your hands dirty with it!